xm-emaxwell/xm-labs-terraformcloud/README.md

 2. To get notifications you will need to either
     - Start a run with a configuration error
     - Start a run with a policy violation
-    - Start a that as an approval step
+    - Start a run that as an approval step

 ---
 ## Troubleshooting